susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 ## Day 32 - D25 #60daysofudacity : Sunday, January 03, 2021

- 1. Today started with Lesson 4: Practice Project (4.3)🤓💜
+ 1. Today continued with Lesson 4: Practice Project (4.3)🤓💜
  2. My quote of the day:  “If it doesn’t scare you, you’re probably not dreaming big enough.”
  3. Today I came across this interesting article https://towardsdatascience.com/the-ultimate-guide-to-data-cleaning-3969843991d4 Thanks for sharing @Ysabel Nava